nitish-sandhawar/nitish-sandhawar/README.md

 - 👋 Hi, I’m @nitish-sandhawar
 - 👀 I’m interested in Web and App Developing
 - 🌱 I’m currently learning Full Stack Developer Fellowship Program in Crio.do
-- 💞️ I’m looking to collaborate on JS Projects
+- 💞️ I’m looking to collaborate on JS and React Projects
 - 📫 Here is my email to reach me nitish1996.sandhawar@gmail.com

 <!---